Welcome to the North End Historical Society

 History happens.
 We’re all a part of it, and we can learn a lot from one another.

-Sculpture to be installed in the iconic Peace Garden of St. Leonard Church in the North End by the summer of 2024.
 It is an interactive bronze sculpture to honor our ancestors who crossed the Atlantic from Italy and other parts of Europe from the 1850s to the 1920s to create a better life for themselves and future generations.

 The Noble Journey is the brainchild of world-renowned sculptor, Nancy Schön (creator of the “Make Way for Ducklings” in Boston Public Garden) and leaders of the Friends of the North End and NEHS.
 It is a tax-deductible gift by NEHS to St. Leonard Church.
 We hope you will participate in this effort!